 - Virginia constitutes the most miles of the Trail (about 550), while West Virginia has the least (about 4).

 - Maryland and West Virginia are the easiest states to hike; New Hampshire and Maine are the hardest.

 - The total elevation gain when hiking the entire AT is 464,500 feet, the equivalent of climbing Mt.
 Everest 16 times.

 - The AT is home to a diversity of plants and animals, including black bears, beaver, moose, porcupines, snakes, and salamanders.

 My AT background:

 The confinements that COVID put on life made me realize what a blessing it is to be able to hike any trail, especially one as historic and unique as the AT.
-This fresh perspective, along with a deep dive into just how instrumental the AT has been in my life, have awoken a very strong desire.
-I’m so very excited and happy to finally commit to it.
+This fresh perspective, along with a deep dive into just how instrumental the AT had been in my life, awoke a very strong desire.
+I was very excited and happy to finally commit to it.

 The AT even did me the honor of naming a hill after me!
 Granted, they misspelled it but close enough.

 I first learned of the AT when I was going to college in Connecticut.
 A classmate’s dad section hiked the whole trail, giving me the impression that it was something that only retired people did.
 Later in grad school at Wilmington North Carolina, a young couple that I knew set off to thru-hike for their honeymoon.
 I followed along through their journals, fascinated with the idea and wondering if someday I’d be able to follow in their footsteps.